-The Pages administration panel contains an edit field, a list of existing Page templates, and a tag builder to help you construct page content.
+The Pages panel contains an edit field, a list of existing Page templates, and a tag builder to help you construct page content.
 It’s important to note that, like everything else, the Page templates are stored in the database - there is no physical file on the server that contains this Page template.

 On this page: